 This course satisfies the proficiency requirements for Ethical Reasoning and Oral Communication in the disciplines.
 Open to junior and senior majors with permission of department.
+Semester Hours: 3 junior or senior status and approval of department.

 ECON 460: Independent Study